Presence Sensing in Windows 11 will now allow you to dim your screen with your eyes

 This new feature was released in the Windows 11 Insider Preview Build 22631.2129 (KB5029359) to the Beta Channel, meaning that it will also come to the live Windows servers soon.

-If your device supports Presence Sensing, and you can find if it can here, you only need to enable the Automatically dim my screen when I look away option in Settings > Privacy & security > Presence sensing.
+If your device supports Presence Sensing, and you can find it here, you only need to enable the Automatically dim my screen when I look away option in Settings > Privacy & security > Presence sensing.

 What do you think about the new features coming to Presence Sensing in Windows 11?
 Let us know in the comments section below.